bansalsd420/webdem/NEW_ADMIN_README.md

   - Inspect and edit global category visibility (hide categories from guests or all users).
   - Apply per-contact category hides (hide categories only for a specific contact/customer).
   - Manage home banners (list, create, reorder, delete).
+  - Manage home broadcast messages (dev panel `/__test`) — these can be used to display sitewide notices on the home page via the admin Test panel or directly via DB table `app_home_broadcasts`.
   - Flush caches and fetch cache stats (admin operations).

 Admin cache controls (what you can do)